onealdv/automatic-guacamole/README.md

 - Bypass login captcha
 - Solve memory leak problem
 - Save and store image on external file/SQL database to speed up process.

+How to run:
+- go to folder/directory
+- python main.py